Highvie Hamududu: Biography

 In February 2016 President Edgar Lungu claimed that he had offered Hamududu the post of Deputy Finance Minister, but had been turned down.
-Hamududu was subsequently sidelined and not selected as a UPND candidate for the 2016 elections, with Kasautu Michelo was selected in his place.
+Hamududu was subsequently sidelined and not selected as a UPND candidate for the 2016 elections, with Kasautu Michelo being selected in his place.
 While in parliament, Hamududu served as a member of Public Accounts Committee and Budget Estimates Committee and was its chairman for seven years.
 He also served as an Executive Committee Member of the African Parliamentary Forum on Population and Development.
 In March 2017 Hamududu resigned from the UPND.
 In May 2017 he launched the free-market Party of National Unity (PNU), becoming its president.
 The Party of National Unity was later rebranded as Party of National Unity and Progress (PNUP) in January 2021.

-Apart from politics, Hamududu is an entrepreneur with business interests in real estate, education, farming and mining.